joomengine/jcb-documentation/083-Manage-a-Components-Global-Config-Option-Field-in-Relation-With-Menu-Params.md

 **[00:04:31](https://www.youtube.com/watch?v=dhVVQP4KS3Q&t=00h04m31s)**

-Each field in JCB’s Field Manager has an *Extra Properties* section.
+Each field in JCB's Field Manager has an *Extra Properties* section.
 A key property is **`display`**, which determines where the field appears:

 | Property Value | Field Appears In                   |